by Matthew Webb

 ^ The Men's NCAA Rankings will include ten teams from the East Region and five from the West Region

-To emphasize, regionally ranked teams, as defined in the fourth criterion above, does not refer to the D3hockey.com poll or any similar media, fan or computer rankings.
-Instead, two NCAA regional committees (East and West) will spend the four weeks prior to the tournament ranking teams in their respective regions based on the above selection criteria.
-These and these alone determine the "ranked teams" used to generate “results versus Division III ranked teams.”
+To emphasize, regionally ranked teams, as defined in the fourth criterion above, does not refer to the D3hockey.com poll or any similar media, fan or other rankings, nor does it have or has it ever had anything to do with the KRACH rankings.
+Instead, the two NCAA regional committees (East and West) will, four times prior to the tournament, rank teams in their respective regions based on the above selection criteria.
+These and these alone determine the "ranked teams" used to generate “results versus Division III ranked teams,” and recall that beginning this year a team will be considered ranked if it appears in either of the final two regional ranking sets.

 - Non-Division III won-lost percentage